petazeta/youronlineshop/README.txt

 If you prefer we offer YOUR ONLINE SHOP installation and hosting service for 10 eur per Year: melchorherrera@gmail.com

 1 - Upload the compressed file to your web server.
-2 - Unpack it to the destination folder (You must create first a destination folder if you need to).
+2 - Unpack it to the destination folder (You may have to create it first).
 3 - Create a database and import file includes/database.sql.
 You can use PhpMyAdmin for this purpose.
 4 - Edit database settings at: includes/config.php.
 5 - Give write permisions to the folder catalog/images/small (To allow upload product images).